vikasrajputin/book-my-trip/README.md

 ## Frontend

 ### React JS Application
 - **Description**: The frontend is built using React JS.
-It interacts with the backend microservices to provide a seamless user experience for hotel booking.
+It interacts with the backend microservices to provide a seamless user experience for book my trip.
 - **Technologies**: React JS, Redux, Axios

 ## Database